torzsokb/ML_in_OR_assignment_group30/README.md

 ### XGBoost

-There are for implementations of XGBoost models in this project two for classification and two for regression, one with early stopping and one without for both.
+There are for implementations of XGBoost models in this project two for classification and two for regression, one with early stopping and one without for both (`xgb_binary_es.py`, `xgb_binary_noes.py`, and `xgb_regression_es.py`, `xgb_regression_noes.py` respectively).
+The regression and classafication models search the same hyperparameter space, with one exception: the regression models can choose the objective function to be either MSE or poisson regression log-likelihood.
 The scripts also parallel plots for the hyperparameter tuning and save all relevant data.

 ### Neural Nets